Kevin321an/GithubSearch/README.md

 - User Interface built with **[Jetpack Compose](https://developer.android.com/jetpack/compose)**
 - Reactive UIs using **[Flow](https://developer.android.com/kotlin/flow)** and **[coroutines](https://kotlinlang.org/docs/coroutines-overview.html)** for asynchronous operations.
-- A presentation layer that contains a Compose screen (View) and a ViewModel per screen.
 - A data layer with a repository and one remote data source; use memory cache the result
 - Dependency injection using [Hilt](https://developer.android.com/training/dependency-injection/hilt-android).
 - Use Retrofit for REST-based web service and [Kotlin Serialization](https://kotlinlang.org/docs/serialization.html) for JSON decoding